jbcodeforce/eda-studies/docs/ddd/index.md

 The event-storming methodology is used to model the to-be scenario with an end-to-end business process discovery.
 Discovering events using event storming simplifies the process discovery and sequencing of tasks.
 BPMN modeling may also being used to model a process but it has the tendency to lock the thinking in a flow, while event storming focuses on what happened as facts, and so it easier to get events sequencing.

 Also events coming from no-where could still be discovered and have their value.
-Event storming workshop help to identify domain driven design elements such as:
+Event storming workshop helps to identify domain driven design elements such as:

 * Domains - sub domains
 * Event Sequence flow.